-Making your own litter could be a great idea, especially if you are trying to save money or if you have a finicky cat who objects to the texture or smell of commercial cat litter.
+Making your own homemade cat litter can be a great idea, especially if you are trying to save money or if you have a finicky cat who objects to the texture or smell of commercial cat litter.
+Several options for DIY kitty litter include farm store materials such as chicken scratch, shredded newspapers and natural wood fibers.
 While a little experimenting is OK, keep in mind that many cats resent changes in their litter material and might avoid using the litter box as a result.

 You can replace commercial cat litter with various everyday items.
-Sand, soil or dirt and natural wood fiber -- which is available through farm supply stores as horse bedding -- are simple options that you can just pour into the litter box as you would regular cat litter.
-You can also use chicken scratch, also available through farm supply stores.
+Sand, soil, or dirt and natural wood fiber or wood chips for horse bedding — which are all available through garden or farm supply stores — are simple options that you can just pour into the litter box as you would regular cat litter.
+You can also use chicken scratch, also available at farm supply stores.

 While making your own litter might sound like a good idea, homemade litter has some disadvantages.
 Materials like sand and soil might cause a mess around the house.
-Some options, like the shredded newspaper idea formula, may simply be too time-consuming to prepare.
-Commercial cat litter often contain deodorizers or odor absorbers such as baking soda.
-Without those additives, your homemade litter might not be strong enough to prevent odors from taking over the house.
+Some options, like the shredded newspaper mixture, might simply be too time-consuming to prepare.
+Also note that commercial cat litter often contain deodorizers or odor absorbers such as baking soda.
+Without those additives, your homemade litter might not be strong enough to prevent odors from taking over the house, especially if you have a multi-cat household.

-If you have a multi-cat household, homemade litter might not be strong enough to fight odors.
-Adding baking soda, powdered carpet deodorizer or litter-specific odor-relieving powder can help.
+Sprinkling baking soda over the newspaper homemade cat litter might be effective enough.
+Adding powdered carpet deodorizer or litter-specific odor-relieving powder can help — although check your veterinarian concerning chemicals commercial deodorizers might contain.
 You can also try cedar wood chips.
 Commercial cedar-chip cat litter is available at retail, but it's expensive.
 Instead, try adding a handful of wood chips into your homemade litter to absorb odor.